-Any purchase or acquisition of Shares by the Company must be made in accordance with, and in the manner prescribed by the Companies Act, the Listing Manual, the Constitution and such other laws and regulations as may for the time being be applicable.
+Any purchase or acquisition of Shares by the Company must be made in accordance with, and in the manner prescribed by the Companies Act, the Listing Manual, the Constitution and such other laws and regulations as may be applicable for the time being.

-The renewal of the Share Buyback Mandate was approved by Shareholders at the 2019 AGM and will, unless renewed, expire on the date of the forthcoming AGM, which is scheduled to be held on 30 September 2020.
+The renewal of the Share Buyback Mandate was approved by Shareholders at the 2020 AGM and will, unless renewed, expire on the date of the forthcoming AGM, which is scheduled to be held on 27 August 2021.

-Accordingly, the Company is seeking Shareholders' approval for a renewal of the Share Buyback Mandate at the AGM on 30 September 2020.
+Accordingly, the Company is seeking Shareholders' approval for a proposed renewal of the Share Buyback Mandate at the AGM on 27 August 2021.
 If the proposed renewal of the Share Buyback Mandate is approved, the Share Buyback Mandate will take effect from the date of the forthcoming AGM and continue in force until the date of the next AGM or such date as the next AGM is required by law to be held, unless prior thereto, the Share Buyback is carried out to the full extent mandated or the Share Buyback Mandate is revoked or varied by the Company in a general meeting.
 The Share Buyback Mandate will be put to Shareholders for renewal at each subsequent AGM or EGM of the Company as the case may be.

 The Company's share capital presently comprises only one (1) class of shares, namely, the Shares.
-As at the Latest Practicable Date, the Company has (i) a total issued and paid-up share capital of 114,512,571 Shares, of which 5,230,350 Shares are held as treasury shares, and (ii) a market capitalisation of S\$12,252,845.
+As at the Latest Practicable Date, the Company has (i) a total issued and paid-up share capital of 114,512,571 Shares, of which 5,230,350 Shares are held as treasury shares, and (ii) a market capitalisation of \$\$13,787,314.

-2.2 Rationale for the renewal of the Share Buyback Mandate
+2.2 Rationale for the proposed renewal of the Share Buyback Mandate